 Hispanic-owned businesses are enterprises owned and operated by individuals or groups of Hispanic or Latino descent.
 These businesses are typically located in countries with a significant Hispanic population, such as the United States, Spain, Mexico, and many other countries in Central and South America.
-Their owners may have diverse backgrounds and may come from various Spanish-speaking countries, including Mexico, Puerto Rico, Cuba, the Dominican Republic, and others.
+Their owners may have diverse backgrounds from various Spanish-speaking countries, including Mexico, Puerto Rico, Cuba, the Dominican Republic, and others.

 Benefits of Hispanic-Owned Businesses